2020/21 Conestoga College

 Engaging Virtual Programs

-- Fitness programs will be offered online to assist our students and staff in staying active while working/studying from home.
-Various programs to suit your health and wellness needs.
+- Fitness programs are offered virtually to assist our students and staff in staying active.
+Various programs are run to suit your health and wellness needs.

 On-Campus Spaces & Programming (Pending Recreation Centre Re-Opening)